ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 > :warning: WORK-IN-PROGRESS

-In this tutorial, you will be learn about Coligo by deploying an image classification application.
+In this tutorial, you will learn about Coligo by deploying an image classification application.
 The application is made up of a frontend and a backend component.
 The frontend component is a web application that users will use to upload images.
 This web application will send the uploaded images to the backend component for processing.
 The backend will store the images into an {{site.data.keyword.cos_short}} "bucket" and then initiate a "batch" job to process all of the images uploaded to the bucket - one job task per image.
 A batch job is a collection of tasks where each task performs exactly one action and then exits.
 This processing will involve passing the image to the {{site.data.keyword.visualrecognitionshort}} service to determine what is in the image.
 The result from the {{site.data.keyword.visualrecognitionshort}} service will be stored into another folder in the same bucket.
 And finally, the results of those scans will then be visible on the web application.
 {:shortdesc}

 Coligo aims to create a platform to unify the deployment of functions, applications, batch jobs (run-to-completion workloads), and pre-built containers to Kubernetes-based infrastructure.
 It provides a "one-stop-shop" experience for developers, enabling higher productivity and faster time to market.
 It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).